 The King of Swing: Babe Ruth

-There is something about baseball that goes deep in the American psyche.
+There is something about baseball that goes deep into the American psyche.
 No other professional sports have lasted as long in this country.
-Of course, no other sports have inspired so many movies, TV shows, and books.
-When you look at a game of baseball today, you can see the depth of the game.
+But, of course, no other sports have inspired so many movies, TV shows, and books.
+When you look at a baseball game today, you can see the game’s depth.
 The players wear uniforms that look nothing like those of other athletes.
 The stadiums bounce with old-fashioned carols.
-And, it’s all surrounded by more than a century of history.
+And it’s all surrounded by more than a century of history.
 A history which, for many, began with Babe Ruth.

-Unlike most of the star players today, health and fitness were always far from Ruth’s mind.
+Unlike most star players today, health and fitness were always far from Ruth’s mind.
 In-between innings or waiting to get up to bat, Ruth would eat hot dogs, sip on beer, and smoke cigars.
 At night he would stay out late having fun with women.
-Yet, he still would manage to be up the next day cracking balls down left field.
+Yet, he still would manage to be up the next day, cracking balls down left field.

 The Good Life

-As Babe Ruth’s fame grew, it eclipsed the likes of other star athletes of the time like Jack Dempsey.
+Babe Ruth’s fame grew, and it eclipsed the likes of other star athletes like Jack Dempsey.
 So, too, did Ruth’s enjoyment of luxuries like good whiskey and great cigars.
 In New York, he often stayed at the opulent Ansonia Hotel.
 He’d show up waving to photographers in his giant 12-cylinder Packard with a cigar in his mouth and a girl on his arm.

-His reputation and love of cigars was renown.
+His reputation and love of cigars were renowned.
 So, while in Boston playing for the Red Sox, he received an opportunity to invest in a small, local cigar company.
 Ruth enthusiastically agreed.
-The company capitalized on the player’s likeness by putting a picture of him on each of their cigar.
+The company capitalized on the player’s likeness by putting a picture of him on each of their cigars.
 Sales went through the roof.

 If only a hot dog vendor had approached Ruth, he likely would have been happy to endorse that product, too.
-He was famous for eating six or more hot dogs during a single game.
+Instead, he was famous for eating six or more hot dogs during a single game.
 Back then, this was a lot.
-How our diets relate to our health was less clear back in the 1920s.
+How our diets relate to our health was less evident in the 1920s.
 Considering Ruth’s devil-may-care attitude, it’s possible that knowledge wouldn’t have made a difference.
 Ruth liked what he liked.
-And, he was performing better than any player in the history of baseball while he indulged his “vices,” or, as he would call them, the joys of life.
+And, he was performing better than any baseball player while indulging his “vices,” or, as he would call them, the joys of life.

-A “bi,” by the way, was a bicarbonate soda, something people used to drink for indigestion.
+A “bi” was a bicarbonate soda, something people used to drink for indigestion.
 Ruth, as it turns out, was human after all.
 A fact which, for many adoring fans, would first come to light when he died of cancer in 1948.

 Babe Ruth’s Cigars

 Babe Ruth enjoyed smoking his own cigars.
 He, in his own words, smoked them until he was “blue in the face.”
-Still, the Bambino seemed enjoy the fact that they were his more than anything.
+Still, the Bambino seemed to enjoy that they were his more than anything.
 Ruth preferred larger, more expensive cigars like Cubans.

 Ruth had reportedly traveled to Havana on more than one occasion to bring stockpiles of the famous cigars back to the U.S.

 He was almost always smoking.
 Whether it was cigars, cigarettes, or even pipes.
 Usually, though, in public, he would stick to cigars as he preferred the image.
-For parties, most of which he hosted in expansive hotel rooms, he would put on a red dressing gown and slippers before lighting up large 60-cent cigars.
+He would put on a red dressing gown and slippers for parties, most of which he hosted in expansive hotel rooms before lighting up large 60-cent cigars.
 That was very expensive at the time.
 His teammate, the pitcher Waite Hoyt, said Ruth looked like “the Admiration Cigar trademark.”

 All this large living came to a head during the 1922 season when Ruth played less than stellar.
-The Yankees failed, and Ruth, for the first time in his career, was devastated.
-Ruth’s season, although not bad, was by his own standards unacceptable.
+The Yankees failed, and Ruth was devastated for the first time in his career.
+Although not bad, Ruth’s season was unacceptable by his own standards.
 And it was such a big public ordeal that New York City’s mayor, Jimmy Walker, weighed in on the matter.
-He said that Ruth had let down all the great city’s “dirty-faced kids.”
-While that might seem harsh, it did seem to light a fire under the Bambino’s iconic butt.
+He said Ruth had let down all the great city’s “dirty-faced kids.”
+While that might seem harsh, it lit a fire under the Bambino’s iconic butt.

 Ruth practiced harder than ever.
 He was going to hit balls and exercise.
-He even made significant cuts to his eating and late-night partying.
-According to records, though, he never stopping smoking the cigars.
-Those were not merely a part of his image, they were also a part of his life.
+Ruth even made significant cuts to his eating and late-night partying.
+According to records, though, he never stopped smoking cigars.
+Those were not merely a part of his image; they were also a part of his life.

-Ruth returned stronger than ever and went on to have some of the most productive years of his career.
+Ruth returned more potent than ever and had some of the most productive years of his career.
 He was hitting an average of over 50 home runs per season every year from 1926 through 1931.

 Robert Kahn described Ruth best.
 He said Ruth was “Somebody who wanted to drink up all the ale in New York and not let a cocktail waitress pass by untouched.
 He was a huge, excessive, barely believable fellow.”